PJC-64/bujokeys-obsidian/README.md

-# hotkeysplus-obsidian
+# bujokeysplus-obsidian

 This repository contains a few shortcuts that I use with [Obsidian](https://obsidian.md/).
-The defaults hotkeys are:
+The defaults bujokeys are:

 | Hotkey                                            | Action                                      | Author                                      |
 | ------------------------------------------------- | ------------------------------------------- | ------------------------------------------- |